DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/export/allowExportSelectedData.md

 - You must specify either the component's [keyExpr](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#keyExpr) or the [store's](/Documentation/Guide/Data_Binding/Data_Layer/#Creating_DataSource/What_Are_Stores) **key** property to ensure that export works properly.

+- The export of selected columns makes a call if [remoteOperations.filtering](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/remoteOperations/) is `true`.
+To avoid an extra call, disable remote filtering.

 [/note]

 #####See Also#####